biscuitlang/bl/docs/src/index.md

 # Build from Source Code

-Biscuit compiler is written in C and all major dependencies are packed in the compiler repository except [LLVM](https://llvm.org/).
-[CMake](https://cmake.org) is used as a build system.
+Biscuit compiler is using [nob](https://github.com/tsoding/nob.h) "build system".
+Since `nob` build system is written in C, it needs to be compiled first in order to compile the compiler itself.
+There is helper script to do so called `build.bat` or `build.sh`.

 ## Supported targets